 The clients had not lived in the space for very long and had not yet spent a summer there.
 Their plot was an entirely blank and featureless space and they were finding it difficult to envisage how to create a garden.
 They invited me to create a plan for front and rear gardens that they could then implement.
 Sensibly, the clients wanted to get involved with the build of the garden to allow the budget to be spent wisely on better materials and more mature planting.

-The property comes with an exceedingly large plot of land so the clients desire a low maintenance garden, both front and rear, that will allow them to spend their time improving the remainder of the land and property.
+The property comes with an exceedingly large plot of land so the clients desire a low maintenance garden, both front and rear, to allow them to spend their time improving the remainder of the land and property.

 The clients want a garden space with plenty of opportunity to be outside throughout the day, with additional space to entertain when confinement and other covid restrictions permit.
 The clients are fond of more contemporary planting schemes and construction materials.

-An allee of fastigiate trees will be added to give some afternoon shade, a vista from the living room out into the garden and a place under which the client can kick back with a few beers and enjoy a game of petanque.
+An allée of fastigiate trees gives some afternoon shade, a vista from the living room out into the garden and a place under which the clients can kick back with a few beers and enjoy a game of petanque.

-The front and rear gardens are different in their form and structure, but are linked by the materials used and a cohesion between the planting schemes.
-Taller and diffuse planting will disguise ugly fosse septique inspection covers.
+The planned front and rear gardens are different in their form and structure, but are linked by the materials used and a cohesion between the planting schemes.
+Taller and diffuse planting disguises ugly fosse septique inspection covers.